 Interesting discussions and papers about question-answering on the Web.

-A free HTML version of a book about the Web of data, and how that data might be linked together in a number of different places, and how that can help someone whom may want or need that data.
+A free HTML version of a book about the Web of data, and how that data might work together in several different places, and how that can help someone who may want or need that data.

 Wikidata: A Free Collaborative Knowledge Base –

-BY Denny Vrandeci ˇ C. and Marcus Krotzsch
+BY Denny Vrandeci Ë‡ C. and Marcus Krotzsch

 A little about the history and Purpose behind Wikidata.